quarto-dev/quarto-nvim/README.md

 ## Language support (WIP)

-This might need quite a few resources, especially for multi-language docuemnts, as it maintains hidden buffers for all the embedded languages in your quarto document (R, python and julia) and talks to language servers attached to each.
+This might need quite a few resources, especially for multi-language documents, as it maintains hidden buffers for all the embedded languages in your quarto document (R, python and julia) and talks to language servers attached to each.